alxtrnr/bongo-twisty/content/blog/Concorde2/index.md

 {{< glightbox-figure
    src="messenger.jpg"
    title="Messenger in Session.
-Original Roots & Culture Experience.
-Dubwize & Otherwise Vibes.
-Nice Every Time." alt="Three people gather closely around DJ equipment and a turntable.
+Original Roots & Culture Experience." alt="Three people gather closely around DJ equipment and a turntable.
 One person appears to be selecting or placing a record, while another holds a microphone, and a third stands beside them.
 All are in a warmly lit room decorated with colorful fabrics."
 >}}